Billplz/Billplz-for-WooCommerce/billplz-for-woocommerce/readme.txt

 == Changelog ==

+= 3.10 =
+* REMOVED: Backwards compatible checks are removed
+* REMOVED: Auto Submit option.
+No longer supported by API
+* IMPROVED: Receipt URL can now easily tracked by cliking on it
+* IMPROVED: Billplz API Call using WordPress Library (wp_safe_remote_post)
+* NEW: Compatible with Windows-Based Server hosting
+* NEW: Option to choose type of payment validation

 = 3.9 =
-* NEW: Auto Delete Invoice when order are cancelled
+* NEW: Auto Delete Invoice when order are canceled
 * NEW: Custom error message
 * NEW: Callback security check.
 Check the callback signal authenticity
 * IMPROVED: Better callback notes for manual verification